api3dao/old-api3-docs/docs/dao-members/introduction/api3-dao.md

 directly.
 In addition, stakers receive
 [inflationary rewards](dao-pool.md#inflationary-rewards) and any additional benefits that the DAO may decide on in the future.
-The staked API3 tokens will back an on-chain [insurance service](dao-pool.md#insurance-service) as collateral to provide dAPI users with quantifiable and trustless security guarantees.
+The staked API3 tokens will back an on-chain [coverage service](dao-pool.md#coverage-service) as collateral to provide dAPI users with quantifiable and trustless security guarantees.

 The DAO votes on high-level matters such as staking incentives and collateralization, as well as grant proposals that provide DAO treasury funds to